KendraNeves/Good-Morning/README.md

 ## Project Description

-A page that will greet the user with the date, the weather, a funny gif about the weather, and an inspirational quote.
+A page that will greet the user with the date, the weather, a gif about the weather, and an inspirational quote.

  ## User Story